In August 2016 a decommissioned oil rig was being towed from Stavanger, Norway to ‘Blowtorch Beach’ in Turkey. Things didn’t go to plan…

 By now, Transocean Winner was the main topic of conversation across the island.
 Several people asked if I’d been to photograph it.
 When I mentioned I was planning a trip to Dalmore on Tuesday night, I soon found I had two accomplices willing to come along for the ride.

 Fast forward to Tuesday 16th.
 By now a land, sea and air restriction zone had been placed around the rig.
-Hikers were forbidden to walk the fringing coastal paths and fishermen were told to putter their boats at a distance.
-Most direct access was via the road to Dalmore cemetery (see map above) but we’d heard police were patrolling the road entrance around the clock.
+Hikers were forbidden to walk the fringing coastal paths and fishermen were told to keep their boats at a distance.
+The most direct access was via the road to Dalmore cemetery (see map above) but I’d heard police were patrolling the road entrance around the clock.
 We set off from Harris shortly after 10pm.
-Sure enough, when we reached the turn off for Dalmore cemetery a couple of hours later, a manned police road block was in force.
-Our contingency plan was to head west to Garenin Black House Village, approx 3 miles west.
-There’s a footpath across the cliff tops that would take us back towards the rig.
+Sure enough, when we reached the turn off for Dalmore cemetery around midnight, there was a police car and occupant stationed at the junction.
+Our contingency plan was to head to Garenin Black House Village approx 3 miles west.
+From there, a coastal footpath across the cliff tops would take us back towards the rig.
 It took about an hour of stumbling around in the dark, crossing streams, sinking knee deep into peat bog, climbing across fences and walking close to the cliff edge before the rig came into view.

 To the naked eye, the greenish-turqouisey reflection in the water wasn’t as apparent as you see in the photo.
 Zooming in reveals it’s the result of a navigation light on top of the cabin that operates one of the anchor chains located inside the platform’s legs.